 However with friends I have known for quite a few years, due to the dynamic we have, I pick it up, as clearly as sunshine hitting your face.
 I don’t always like what I see.
 The pretense has faded and that has made me sad.
 I notice especially when I am tired the sensing gets stronger, and I am actually hoping to shut it off a bit more.
 Or perhaps being able to use it in a more constructive way.
-It is so interesting to hear about your professional path, do you have books or a blog on this topic?
-Would you say clairvoyance is better, or at least less harmful in that sense than clairsentience?
+It is so interesting to hear about your professional path… Would you say clairvoyance is better, or at least less harmful in that sense than clairsentience?

 Don’t worry.
 You can learn to “shut it off.”
 You can develop the ability to turn your senses on and off, which I think you’ll find as a relief.

 With appropriate energy boundaries established, clairvoyance will always deliver a cleaner, clearer set of insights into the energy being read and perceived.
 Clairvoyance can be harmful, too, if individuals who see energy organically have no understanding of how to turn it on and off, how to navigate the information that is perceived, and how to ground their energy so that they are not at the whim of their clairsenses.
 Given the choice to feel someone’s pain, grief, sadness, depression, anxiety… versus observing and witnessing it, (and as a practitioner, supporting the person to evolve it and move through it), I’d choose observation and witnessing every time!

 I really wish you all the best with this.
 You are powerful and you are asking all the right questions.
 You will be able to develop your senses in a way that serves both you and the world, without wearing you out or leaving you feeling disenchanted about people in general.
 Keep in touch 🙂 -Jill